milano-patel/userform-regex/readme.md

-## User Form Validation using RegEx
+## Form Validation using RegEx

-Form validations using Regular Expressions in JavaScript.
+User form validations using Regular Expressions in JavaScript.

 ## Live Preview